-The UW Farm - The UW Farm has been engaging UW students and the community at large since 2005.
-The farm provides opportunities for UW students to experience urban gardening by growing a wide variety of produce.
-The farm has multiple locations on campus, with the largest being at the Center for Urban Horticulture.
+- UW Farm - The UW Farm is a 1.5 acre student-powered urban vegetable market garden.
+The UW Farm’s mission is to be the campus center for the practice and study of urban agriculture and sustainability, and an educational, community-oriented resource for people who want to learn about building productive and sustainable urban landscapes.
+The farm has three locations on campus, with the largest being at the Center for Urban Horticulture.
 Here the farm has about an acre of land dedicated to growing sustainable fruits and vegetables and a hoop house used to grow the more delicate crops and a new composting toilet made possible by a Campus Sustainability Fund (CSF) grant.

 - Union Bay Natural Area - The 74-acre Union Bay Natural Area located at the Center for Urban Horticulture provides trails for running and walking with access to view the waters of Lake Washington and the many waterfowl that over-winter there.
 Yesler Swamp, located on the east side of the Union Bay Natural Area, offers a boardwalk loop that takes you to the edge of the lake and the site of the old Yesler Sawmill.

 Waterfront Activities Center - Rent a kayak, canoe or rowboat to experience the Union Bay Natural Area’s wildlife and landscape, or paddle over to the nearby Washington Arboretum.

 Download a PDF version of this map.